tupl-tufts/rdl/README.md

 RDL also includes a few other useful methods:

-* `rdl_alias [klass], new_name, old_name` tells RDL that method `new_name` of `klass` is an alias for method `old_name` (of the same class), and therefore they should have the same contracts and types.
+* `RDL.rdl_alias [klass], new_name, old_name` (part of `RDL::Annotate`) tells RDL that method `new_name` of `klass` is an alias for method `old_name` (of the same class), and therefore they should have the same contracts and types.
 This method is only needed when adding contracts and types to method that have already been aliased; it's not needed if the method is aliased after the contract or type has been added.
 If the `klass` argument is omitted it's assumed to be `self`.

-* `rdl_nowrap [klass]`, if called at the top-level of a class, causes RDL to behave as if `wrap: false` were passed to all `type`, `pre`, and `post` calls in `klass`.
+* `RDL.nowrap [klass]`, if called at the top-level of a class, causes RDL to behave as if `wrap: false` were passed to all `type`, `pre`, and `post` calls in `klass`.
 This is mostly used for the core and standard libraries, which have trustworthy behavior hence enforcing their types and contracts is not worth the overhead.
 If `klass` is omitted it's assumed to be `self`.

-* `rdl_remove_type klass, meth` removes the type annotation for meth in klass.
+* `RDL.remove_type klass, meth` removes the type annotation for meth in klass.
 Fails if meth does not have a type annotation.

-* `rdl_query` prints information about types; see below for details.
+* `RDL.query` prints information about types; see below for details.

-* `rdl_do_at(sym, &blk)` invokes `blk.call(sym)` when `rdl_do_typecheck(sym)` is called.
+* `RDL.do_at(sym, &blk)` invokes `blk.call(sym)` when `RDL.do_typecheck(sym)` is called.
 Useful when type annotations need to be generated at some later time, e.g., because not all classes are loaded.

 # Performance